kwolfenb/C-Word-Counter/README.md

 * _Clone this repository: $ git clone https://github.com/kwolfenb/WordCounter.Solution.git_
 * _To edit the project, open the project in your preferred text editor._
-* _To run the program, first navigate to the location of the WordCounter.cs file then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;_
+* _To run the program, first navigate to the location of the WordCounter file then run dotnet restore, dotnet build, and dotnet run._
+* _When program is running open a web browser and go to localhost:5000 to view program._
-* _To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test_
+* _To run the tests navigate to the WordCounter.Tests folder and use these commands: $ dotnet restore and dotnet test._

 ## Support and contact details